 a.
 Mealybugs (Phenacoccus solenopsis Tinsley):

-Mealybug feeds on phloem, tissues attack the growing points and young twigs of plants and injects salivary toxins, which cause characteristic distortion of stems, leaves and fruits, curling of leaf and shorten internodes resulting resettling or “bunchy top (Williams,1996).
+Mealybug feeds on phloem tissues attack the growing points and young twigs of plants and injects salivary toxins, which cause characteristic distortion of stems, leaves and fruits, curling of leaf and shorten internodes resulting resettling or “bunchy top (Williams,1996).

 Mealybug incidence varied considerably across locations and years, with generally higher levels in Srikakulam (Amadalavalasa, Burja, Jalumuru) than in Vizianagaram district such as Terlam and Badangi.
 Mealy bug incidence was recorded from 35 DAS and the pest population was decreased after 75 DAS to 90 DAS drastically in 2023-2024 crop seasons.
 But the pest population was sustained upto 75 DAS during 2020 – 2023 crop seasons and caused considerable damage to the crop.
 The peak incidence was noticed during 45 to 60 DAS (July – August) in all the years (upto 39 per cent).
 This indicated that, the mealy incidence was severe during the vegetative stage (July to September).